Maple syrup, pecans, bananas. Based on those three ingredients alone, you know today’s Gluten-Free Maple Pecan Banana

 The Gluten and Dairy Free Bakehouse

 My dear friend Kylie of The Gluten and Dairy Free Bakehouse is in Australia.
+(Unfortunately, Kylie’s site is no longer active.)
 We’ve been online friends for many years now but, sadly, have not met “in real life” although each of us is holding out hope that either she’ll come to the U.S. or I’ll get to Australia.
 In the words of Natalia Wood as Susan Walker in Miracle on 34th Street, “I believe … I believe!”

 Kylie is one of the most incredibly talented gluten-free recipe creators that I know.
 Her recipes are beautiful and scrumptious every single time.
 She’s a perfectionist and she’s always tweaking her fantastic recipes to be even better, which amazes and delights her readers!